 What Is a Wi-Fi Mesh System?

 A Wi-Fi mesh system is essentially a router that connects directly to your modem.
-Instead of being a single device, however, the mesh consists of a number of different “nodes” that you can place throughout your home.
+But instead of being a single device, the mesh consists of a number of different “nodes” that you can place throughout your home.

-The number of nodes you use will depend on the size of your home, but most systems usually come with two or three out of the box.
+The number of nodes you need will depend on the size of your home, but most systems usually come with two or three.

-You can add more later, depending on your needs.
-The nodes are all part of a single wireless network that you connect your various devices to, so it’s like having wireless routers placed throughout your home.
+You can add more later depending on your needs.
+The nodes are all part of a single wireless network that you connect your devices to, so it’s like having wireless routers placed throughout your home.

-The mesh systems start at around $100 for one that can cover a couple of thousand square feet and top out at around $1,000 for up to 10,000 square feet of coverage.
+The mesh systems start around $100 to cover a couple of thousand square feet and top out at around $1,000 for up to 10,000 square feet of coverage.

 Some popular makers of Wi-Fi mesh systems include Eero, Linksys, Netgear, Asus and Google.